sys-bio/Libstructural/docs/installation.rst

 ``pip install structural``

-If you are using Tellurium (tellurium.analogmachine.org) then you can install structural directoly from the Python console:
+If you are using Tellurium (tellurium.analogmachine.org) then you can install structural directly from the Python console:

 .. code:: python